SkipToTheEndpoint/M365-Deployment-Tool/README.md

 This will create a lightweight Microsoft 365 Apps deployment package.

+### Online Mode vs Full Download

+- `-OnlineMode` creates a lightweight stub package (just `setup.exe` and metadata).
+The Office binaries are downloaded during install.
+- If `-OnlineMode` is not passed, the script downloads **all Office data files** into the package.
+This can be preferred for fully offline installs, but results in **very large downloads** (multi-GB).
+- For PMPC custom apps without `-OnlineMode`, you can use `-Compress` to zip Office data files and the script will also generate a **PreScript** to extract them during install.

 > ⚠️ **Note:** The sample XML is for example purposes only.
 > You should generate your own configuration at [https://config.office.com](https://config.office.com) and export the XML.